Why September is the best time to visit Crete

 Live your myth in Crete at the end of the summer!

-If you have always wanted to enjoy quiet holidays in Crete, move around and explore the island at your own pace, we have a suggestion for you: visit Crete in September and make the most of your vacation!
+If you have always wanted to enjoy quiet holidays in Crete and move around exploring the island at your own pace, we have a suggestion for you: visit Crete in September and make the most of your vacation!

-You might be surprised, but the summer in Crete doesn’t end in August!
-On the contrary, with a relaxed atmosphere, endless activity options and a pretty modest budget, late summer holidays in Crete can be a blast!
-In this article, you will find 5+1 reasons why September is the best month to visit Crete:
+You might be surprised, but the summer in Crete extends well beyond August!
+Instead, the relaxed atmosphere, endless activity options and cheaper accommodation and travel prices make late summer holidays in Crete a blast!
+Keep on reading to find out 5+1 reasons why September is the best month to visit Crete:

 1. Cheaper vacation